Sud0nim/Acronim/README.md

     var parser: CsvParser

     while true:
-      parser.open("words.txt") # Words is a file that contains all accepted words (essentially a dictionary) parser.readHeaderRow()
+      parser.open("words.txt") # Words is a file that contains all words in a dictionary parser.readHeaderRow()
       var
         letters = toLowerAscii(readline(stdin))